zzpong/Interactive-ASM-Cheats-Updater/README.md

 [Eiffel2018](https://gbatemp.net/members/eiffel2018.536592/), [donghui2199](https://github.com/FantasyDH), [怪盗B](https://www.91tvg.com/space-uid-2230670.html), [Geminize](https://www.91tvg.com/space-uid-2337434.html), [Konia1234](https://www.91tvg.com/space-uid-2300061.html) and [lulu](https://www.91tvg.com/space-uid-2776736.html) for their testing.

-All cheat makers that sparing no effort in writing and updating cheat codes, you ARE the true heros!
+All cheat makers that sparing no effort in creating and updating cheat codes, you ARE the true heros!

 All the helpers for bringing this project to life!